niolabs/docs/docs/organizations/management.md

 ---
 ## Owner
 There is only one owner and the owner has complete administrative access to the organization.
-The owner role is limited to the person who originally set up the license.
+The owner role is limited to the person who originally set up the licensing plan.

 The owner is able to invite users at two different permission levels: organizer or collaborator.